vandmac/myPortfolio/README.md

 # myPortfolio

 This is my portfolio.
 My first project.

-Youcan see it here: https://mamtutaj.pl/
+You can see it here: https://mamtutaj.pl/

+I have designed it using:

+- HTML5
+- CSS3
+- SASS(SCSS)
+- Bootstrap
+- JavaScript